Shopee: Toni Gonzaga endorsement

 On September 28, 2022, Shopee Philippines received backlash when rumors started spreading that the platform would introduce Toni Gonzaga as its brand ambassador a day after the company's reported massive layoff.
 This was confirmed the following day at a press conference.
 While various reasons were pointed for the backlash from the ethical issues with getting a highly-paid endorser to the endorsers' political activities, Gonzaga only appeared on the company's platform for a total of ten days before introducing another endorser for their 11.11 campaign, businessman and singer Jose Mari Chan.

 Scams and company response

 In 2023, scammers pretending to be Shopee employees caused over S$750,000 in losses through an online job scam.
-Shopee and the Singapore Police Force (SPF) issues a joint announcement to alert the public.
+Shopee and the Singapore Police Force (SPF) issued a joint announcement to alert the public.

 In April 2024, Singapore's Inter-Ministry Committee on Scams gave Shopee a favorable rating for its anti-scam measures, including user verification, transaction security and loss remediation.
 Also in 2024, Shopee customers lost $399,000 after paying scammers outside the app, based on 179 scam cases reported to police.